manavj11/User-Mgmt-v1/README.md

 You can now use the form to create new users and see them appear in the list below.

-The user list will only load if the correct token is sent with the GET request which is established during the session start using placeholder/POC code
+The user list will only load if the correct token is sent with the GET request which is established during the session start using placeholder/POC code.

 This can be extended to any authentication method of your choice.
 Happy user adding!